AltropInc/alt/doc/script/Class.md

 # Class

-A **class** describes a set of objects that have a common structure and a common set of behaviors.
-The object belonging to the class is called an **instance** of the class.
+A **class** describes a set of objects or data that have a common structure and a common set of behaviors.
+The object or data belonging to the class is called an **instance** of the class.
 A class in Altro is also referred to as a type.
 They are the same concept.
 A class always starts with the keyword `class` followed by the name of the class:
 ```altscript
 class ClassName
 {
 }
 ```
-The object structure tells how the structural representation of the object is composed in terms of a set of member object/value declarations.
-While this definition is recursive, there are a set of primitive classes whose structural representations are built-in values without member object/value declarations.
+The structure tells how the structural representation of the instance is composed in terms of a set of member object/data declarations.
+While this definition is recursive, there are a set of primitive classes whose structural representations are built-in values without member object/data declarations.
 Examples are classes for integers, floating-point numbers, enumeration values, and characters.
 Take the example of a `ParticleSystem`, it contains a set of particles and each particle is composed of primitive values to represents its size, color, and other attributes:

 ```altscript
 class ParticleSystem